Status and Distribution

 Local, sometimes locally common throughout most of England and the Channel Islands.
 Local and mainly coastal in its distribution in Wales, southern Scotland, Northern Ireland and Ireland; rare in northern Scotland and the Isle of Man.

 Maps updated with all data received by February 2016.

 Foodplant and Larval Feeding Signs

 Anthyllis vulneraria (kidney vetch), see plant distribution map; also Lathyrus pratensis (meadow vetchling), Lotus corniculatus (common bird's-foot-trefoil), Medicago lupulina (black medick), Medicago sativa (lucerne), Melilotus spp. (melilot), Ononis spp. (restharrow), Onobrychis vicifolia (sainfoin) and Trifolium spp. (clover), including Trifolium campestre (hop trefoil), T. fragiferum (strawberry clover) and T. subterraneum (subterranean clover).
 A pupa has been found in the shoot of Vicia cracca (tufted vetch).
-Specific plants utilised in the genera Trifolium and Ononis have not been found listed in Britain to date other than the two Trifolium mentioned above.
+Specific Trifolium and Ononis species have not been found listed in Britain to date other than those listed above.

 In Europe also found on Chamaecytisus, Chrysapsis, Coronilla, Dorycnium, Galega officinalis (goat's-rue), Hippocrepis comosa (horseshoe vetch), Ononis campestris, O. repens (common restharrow), O. spinosa (spiny restharrow), Oxytropis pilosa, Phaseolus vulgaris (common bean), Trifolium pratense (red clover), T. repens (white clover) and Trigonella monspeliaca.